 Grasshopper Courtyard Studio by Wittman Estes

-The carport, located off the back alley, has gates built of reclaimed fir that match the studio’s wood screens.
-Steel columns, long wood beams and rafters were salvaged and repurposed from a nearby 1960s church carport.
-The pavilion-style roof provides a covered carport and work area for indoor/outdoor projects and opens onto the alley.
+Positioned off the back alley, the carport features gates made from reclaimed fir, mirroring the studio’s wood screens.
+Steel columns, long wood beams, and rafters, salvaged and repurposed from a nearby 1960s church carport, contribute to the construction.
+The pavilion-style roof offers a sheltered carport and workspace for indoor/outdoor projects and opens onto the alley.
 This carport design is not only sustainable but also enhances the aesthetic and functional coherence of the entire property.

 Photography by Nic Lehoux